Giant Atoms in a Synthetic Frequency Dimension: Abstract

 \section{Abstract}

-Giant atoms with nonlocal couplings to real-space waveguides have attracted extensive attention due to their unique interference effects.
-Here, we propose a feasible scheme for constructing giant atoms in synthetic frequency dimensions with, e.g., a dynamically modulated microring resonator and a tailored multi-level atom.
-Both analytical and numerical calculations show good agreement between this scheme and real-space two-level giant atoms.
-Our scheme is proven to have potential applications for manipulating the frequency of light, such as excitation confinement and release in the frequency domain.
-More importantly, time-reversal symmetry of the model can be readily broken by tuning the relative phase between the external fields applied on the atom, enabling implementations of chiral quantum optics in frequency dimensions.
+Giant atoms that interact with real-space waveguides at multiple spatial points have attracted extensive attention due to their unique interference effects.
+Here we propose a feasible scheme for constructing giant atoms in a synthetic frequency dimension with, e.g., a dynamically modulated superconducting resonator and a tailored three-level artificial atom.
+Both analytical and numerical calculations show good agreement between our scheme and real-space two-level giant atoms.
+In particular, the symmetry of the model in momentum space can be broken by tuning the phase of the external field applied on the atom, enabling chiral interactions between the atom and the frequency lattice.
+We further demonstrate the possibility of simulating cascaded interaction and directional excitation transfer in the frequency dimension by directly extending our model to involve more such effective giant atoms.

-Giant atoms, which support nonlocal couplings with the surrounding environment (waveguides), have attracted growing research interest in the past few years due to various intriguing phenomena arising from them~\cite{fiveyears}.
+\emph{Introduction}.--Giant atoms, which interact with the surrounding environment (waveguides) at multiple points, have attracted rapidly growing interest in the past few years due to various intriguing phenomena arising from them~\cite{fiveyears}.
 In general, giant atoms can be achieved by coupling (artificial) atoms to propagating fields whose wavelengths are much smaller than the atomic sizes (e.g., surface acoustic waves)~\cite{transmon1,transmon2,transmonA1,transmonA2,transmonA3,transmonA4,transmonA5,transmon3,transmonA6}, or by coupling atoms to meandering waveguides at separated points~\cite{Lamb,braided,EngineerCW}.
-With such nonlocal interactions, one should naturally consider phase accumulations of photons between different atom-waveguide coupling points, which lead to a series of striking phenomena that are absent for small atoms, such as frequency-dependent Lamb shifts and relaxation rates~\cite{Lamb}, decoherence-free interaction between atoms through the waveguide~\cite{GANori,braided,DFmechanism,AFKchiral}, and oscillating bound states~\cite{oscillate,osci2}, to name a few.
+For such structures, one should naturally consider phase accumulations of photons between different atom-waveguide coupling points, which lead to a series of striking phenomena that are absent for small atoms, such as frequency-dependent Lamb shifts and relaxation rates~\cite{Lamb}, decoherence-free interaction between atoms through the waveguide~\cite{GANori,braided,DFmechanism,AFKchiral}, and photon storage based on bound states~\cite{oscillate,osci2,YuanGA}, to name a few.